LTUC/amman-dotnet-401d2/Curriculum/Class12/Resources/SQL.md

 The different types of relationships we can have are

 1. one to one
-2. one to many
+1. one to many
-3. many to one
+1. many to one
-4. many to many
+1. many to many

-the connection between tables is made by Primary Keys and Foreign Keys.
+The connection between tables is made by Primary Keys and Foreign Keys.

 1. Foreign Key: this is a primary key from another table.